-Doves are smaller and daintier than pigeons, although scientifically there are no differences between them.
+Doves are smaller and daintier than pigeons, although scientifically- there are no differences between pigeons and doves.

 Collared doves only arrived in Ireland in 1959.
 They spread here from Europe.
 Now they are common throughout Ireland.
 They like to live near people in towns and farms.